dimfalk/kostra2010R/README.md

-Sometimes identification of grid cells is not accomplished using “INDEX_RC” directly but rather using a combination of X and Y information (e.g. column 11, row 49).
+Sometimes identification of grid cells is not accomplished using “INDEX_RC” directly but rather using a combination of X and Y information (e.g. row 49, column 11).
 This information can easily be used to generate the necessary “INDEX_RC” field.

 ``` r